-/

-Issue & Legislative Reference Provisions Commentary

-Reference (b) the decision is inconsistent with-

-(i) the policy or approach ordinarily

-followed by the local government for

-the type of decision; or

-(ii) a policy previously adopted by the

-local government by resolution,

-whether or not as required by the

-Act, and still in force.

-Examples of decisions to which this

-section might apply-

-• the grant of a licence, permit or approval, however named, under an

-Act or local law

-• the grant of a concession, rebate or

-waiver in relation to an amount owed

-to the local government

-• the disposal of land or a non-current

-asset

-(2) An advisor , of a local

-government, is a person-

-(a) who is an employee of the local

-government or is otherwise engaged

-to provide services to the local government; and

-(b) whose duties include giving a

-recommendation or advice.

-(3) The chief executive officer must

-ensure the minutes of the meeting

-include a statement of the reasons

-for not adopting the recommendation

-or advice.

-Repeal or Amendment A resolution of a local government Requirement for five (5) days

-of Resolutions (LG may be repealed or amended only if written notice to be provided

-Regulation Section 262) written notice of intention to propose before a Council resolution can

-the repeal or amendment is given to each councillor at least 5 days before be repealed or amended.

-the meeting at which the proposal is

-to be made.

-Appointment of (1) A local government may- Provides the head of power for

-Committees (LG (a) appoint, from its councillors, the establishment of committees

-Regulation Section 264) standing committees or special

-committees; and

-(b) appoint advisory committees.

-Advisory Committees (1) An advisory committee- Provisions pertaining to the

-(LG Regulation Section (a) must not be appointed as a Advisory Committees and their

-265) standing committee; and membership and voting rules

-, (b) may include in its members 2.2p

-persons who are not councillors.

-(2) A member of an advisory

-committee (whether or not they are a
+Issue & Legislative Provisions Commentary Reference (b) the decision is inconsistent with- (i) the policy or approach ordinarily followed by the local government for the type of decision; or (ii) a policy previously adopted by the local government by resolution, whether or not as required by the Act, and still in force.
+Examples of decisions to which this section might apply- the grant of a licence, permit or approval, however named, under an Act or local law the grant of a concession, rebate or waiver in relation to an amount owed to the local government the disposal of land or a non-current asset (2) An advisor, of a local government, is a person- (a) who is an employee of the local government; and (b) whose duties include giving a recommendation or advice.
+(3) The chief executive officer must ensure the minutes of the reasons for not adopting the recommendation or advice.
+Repeal or Amendment of Resolutions (LG Regulation Section 262) A resolution of a local government may be repealed or amended only if written notice of intention to propose the repeal or amendment is given to each councillor at least 5 days before the meeting at which the proposal is to be made.
+Requirement for five (5) days written notice to be provided before a Council resolution can be repealed or amended.
+Appointment of Committees (LG Regulation Section 264) (1) A local government may- (a) appoint, from its councillors, standing committees or special committees; and (b) appoint advisory committees.
+Provides the head of power for the establishment of committees Advisory Committees (LG Regulation Section 265) (1) An advisory committee- (a) must not be appointed as a standing committee; and (b) may include in its members persons who are not councillors.
+(2) A member of an advisory committee (whether or not they are a Provisions pertaining to the Advisory Committees and their membership and voting rules